ICC lawyer meeting Gaddafi son detained in Libya

 The ICC issued a warrant for Saif al-Islam last year after prosecutors accused him of involvement in the killing of protesters during the revolt that toppled his father.

-(Reporting by Ali Shuaib, Marie-Louise Gumuchian in Tripoli and Hadeel Al-Shalchi in Zintan; Additional reporting by Thomas Escritt; Writing by Marie-Louise Gumuchian; Editing by Michael Roddy)
+(Reporting by Ali Shuaib, Marie-Louise Gumuchian in Tripoli and Hadeel Al-Shalchi in Zintan; Additional reporting by Thomas Escritt in Amsterdam; Writing by Marie-Louise Gumuchian; Editing by Michael Roddy and Pravin Char)